ARM-software/SCP-firmware/doc/cmake_readme.md

 > will build the configured cmake
 > ```

+In some case like running SCP-firmware with OP-TEE, the firmware is a static library that is then linked to a larger binary.
+Instead of providing all the static libraries that have been built by cmake and which can change with the configuration of your product, you can gather all of them in a single one.

+> ```sh
+> cmake --build /tmp/build --target ${SCP_FIRMWARE_TARGET}-all
+> will build the configured cmake and append all static librairies in
+> lib${SCP_FIRMWARE_TARGET}-all.a
+> ```

 For ease of building the product, the make wrapper can be used with the below command to build all firmwares for a product